Frequently Asked Questions (FAQs)

 Camelot provides curriculum and training, and not implementation of intervention services.
 The provision of curriculum to 20 or 30 sites at once is no problem at all.

-Camelot Learning is currently being implemented in 39 states, and the Bahamas.
+Camelot Learning is currently being implemented in 48 states, Washington D.C., and the Bahamas.
 Those states are:

-Alaska, Alabama, Arizona, California, Colorado, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, New Hampshire, New Mexico, New York, North Carolina, Oklahoma, Ohio, Pennsylvania, South Dakota, Texas, Tenessee, Vermond, Virginia, Washington D.C., Washington State, and Bahamas.
+Alaska, Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Ohio, Pennsylvania, Rhode Island, South Dakota, Texas, Tenessee, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.

 What is the cost of materials and project implementation?